b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/lexicon/d/datshi_bhutanese_soft_cheese_v1_15112025.md

 # Datshi: Bhutanese Soft Cheese #

-I am interested in making Bhutanese Cheese, particularly: 'Datshi' (Tibetan & Dzongkha: དར་ཚིལ་; Wylie: dar tshil) which I understand was traditionally made from Himalayan Yak milk, but now is also often just made from lowland cow milk.
+I am interested in making Bhutanese Cheese, particularly: 'Datshi' (Tibetan & Dzongkha: དར་ཚིལ་; Wylie: dar tshil) (Nishida, 2020: p.
+37) which I understand was traditionally made from Himalayan Yak milk, but now is also often just made from lowland cow milk.
 I watched a Bhutanese lady make what she called "Datshi", but it was a modern and derivative process of making Indian panir, with cow milk heated till warm on a hob element, then she added white vinegar and gathered the curds together in a ball with hands in the whey of the pot on the hob with element heating.
 That may be what is, now, often used in Bhutanese households, but that isn't the traditional method.
 I understand that Datshi is traditionally made from buttermilk, not milk proper, and vinegar, of any kind, is of course not used.
 I am interested in producing small batches, for one, of the traditional product in my homestead kitchen to use in recipes, as I understand when cooked with, it has a different texture, flavour and culinary properties and qualities to modern processes of making Indian panir.

 The traditional Bhutanese cheese Datshi is indeed distinct from Indian paneer and follows an artisanal process generally using fermented milk products rather than fresh milk and acidulation (vinegar).